-Students who plan to enter the consular service should elect Political Science 1A-1B, 6 units, and a foreign language.
+\ Students who plan to enter the consular service should elect Political Science 1A-1B, 6 units, and a foreign language.

-COURSES OF INSTRUCTION, 1924-25
+COURSES OF INSTRUCTION, 1925-26

-One "unit" represents an hour recitation or lecture, together with the required preparation, or three hours laboratory work each week, for a semester of 18 weeks.
+One "unit" represents an hour recitation or lecture, together with the required. preparation, or three hours laboratory work each week, for a semester of 18 weeks.
 Credit for 64 units, or more, according to the course chosen, is required for a certificate.

-Courses numbered from 1 to 99 are freshman or sophomore (lower division) courses; those numbered from 100 to 199 are junior or senior (upper division) courses, available only, except by special arrangement, to students in the professional courses.
+Courses numbered from 1 to 99 and I to XCIX are freshman or sophomore (lower division) courses; those numbered from 100 to 199 and C to CXCIX are junior or senior (upper division) courses, available only, except by special arrangement, to students in the professional courses.
 Courses similar to those of the University of California are designated by the numbers used by the University.